Introduction

 macOS App — Lives in your menu bar.
 Start and stop projects with a click, browse data visually, and manage Node.js versions through a native GUI.
 The daemon starts automatically when the app launches.
 See the macOS App overview for details.

 CLI — Full control from your terminal.
+The corral binary ships inside the app bundle and is symlinked onto your PATH.
 Every feature available in the GUI is also available via the corral command, with JSON output for scripting.
 The daemon starts automatically on the first command.
 See the CLI reference for all commands.

 Next Steps